pereznetworks/WeatherX/README.md

 # TD-Project12 : My Captsone Project for Team TreeHouse FSJS Tech Degree

+# GO-LIVE Date: May 1, 2019:

+- STEPS
+  - I: Recheck and complete all project requirements
+  - II: Recheck and complete all project exceed requirements
+  - III: Finish ToDo item # 1
+  - IV: Finish ToDo item # 2 - Publish and GO-LIVE
+  - V: Finish Documentation and Submit project

+# To Do:
+  - 1: Due to DarkSky and TomTom licensing and data usage terms....
+    - need to keep my api keys private
+    - I think I should secure and auth the weather forecast and location route
+  - 2: write MOCHA/CHAI tests
+  - 3: code review and fix any remaining bugs
+  - 3: get ready for production build and deployment to hosting
+     - review HEROKU/Express/React Best Practices
+     - compress or minify SSR React build, app.bundle.js and app.css
+     - I am sure there are other production issues

 # Reviewers and Developers:
 - To run this project yourself...